fintech-projects/google-colab/README.md

 <ul>
   <li>Google Colab runtime selection as "GPU"</li>

-  <li>Create_model.ipynb needs to be run before the prediction file which will create the model</li>
+  <li>Create_model.ipynb should be run before the prediction file and the saved model should be uploaded to Google Colab prior to predict_live_image file run</li>

   <li>When predict_live_image.ipynb is run, the input image is predicted with the model</li>

   <li>From "Capture Live Photo" section - Click on "Capture" button to save live image - while capturing the live image it is preferred with plain background of light color and show finger count only to camera rather than with background noises or human faces - this is a limitation in the model trained and will be upgraded in future version when time permits</li>

   <li>Upload kaggle.json when prompted during runtime in the "Importing the data" section</li>

 </ul>

 #### Project Presentation Power Point Slideshow can be viewed on "Order-Mate.pptx"